 Domestic Students – Federal and Private LoansU.S. citizens and U.S. permanent residents are eligible for federal loans.
 They also have the option to apply for private loans.

-Federal LoansThe U.S. Department of Education offers both Stafford and Graduate PLUS loans.
+Federal LoansThe U.S. Department of Education offers both federal unsubsidized and Graduate PLUS loans.

-Students must submit the Free Application for Federal Student Aid (FAFSA) to be reviewed for a federal Stafford or Graduate Plus loan.
+Students must submit the Free Application for Federal Student Aid (FAFSA) to be reviewed for a federal unsubsidized or Graduate PLUS loan.
 Applicants are encouraged to submit their FAFSA as early as possible and should submit it no later than May of the calendar year they intend to start school.
 The FAFSA data determine your eligibility for the following:

 Graduate PLUS Loans

-In order to supplement the federal Stafford loans, domestic students are also eligible for the U.S. Government’s Graduate PLUS loan to help cover the full cost of attendance.
-The interest rate for the Graduate PLUS loan is currently fixed at 7.21%.
-A fee of 4.288% is applied at disbursement.
+In order to supplement the federal Direct Unsubsidized loan, domestic students are also eligible for the U.S. Government’s Graduate PLUS loan to help cover the full cost of attendance.
+This loan has an interest rate (effective for loans disbursed between July 1, 2022 and June 30, 2023) of 7.54% fixed with a loan origination fee of 4.228%, which is applied at disbursement.

 More information on federal loan programs can be found on the Stern Graduate Financial Aid website.